 - Try subbing half or all of the chicken broth with dry white wine.

 - If you're really not a mushroom fan, you could leave them out.
-I've seen some Chicken Tetrazzini recipes use peas, so you could try that instead of or in addition to the mushrooms.
+Try peas instead of or in addition to the mushrooms.

 Ingredients